I want to draw a custom molding profile and add it to my library. How can I accomplish this in Chief Architect?

 Draw a vertical line to form the back of the molding profile.

 In nearly all cases, this line's length should match the height of the profile you are creating.

 For window casing, base or crown molding, or chair rail, the back of the molding (the part that is against the wall) must be drawn vertically so that it forms the left side of the polyline.

 Using the CAD tools, draw your molding profile, keeping in mind that, in order to be used as a molding profile, the polyline must be a closed shape.

 To add a molding profile to the library

-- With the profile highlighted select Tools > Symbol > Add to Library , or click on its button in the edit toolbar.
+With the profile highlighted,click on the Add to Library edit button in the edit toolbar.

 After the Molding has been added to your Library Browser, you are ready to begin using it in your designs.

 In Chief Architect X4 and newer, the molding profile will be placed in the User Catalogcategory of your Library Browser, and will be named "Molding" by default, however, you can rename it and move it in to the appropriate custom user library folder of your choice.